+For more information about the exhibition contact Charmain Schuh at firstname.lastname@example.org or (303) 245-4637.
 Naropa University welcomes participants with disabilities.
-Persons with questions about accessibility or who require disability accommodations should contact Charlotte Rotterdam at firstname.lastname@example.org at least 2 weeks prior to the event.
+Persons with questions about accessibility or who require disability accommodations should contact Charmain Schuh at email@example.com or (303) 245-4637.

-On September 21, Naropa University will throw open its doors to prospective graduate and undergraduate students from across the country and around the world at Experience Naropa – a whirlwind of activity designed to open minds, spark creativity, and begin to create the bonds of community.
+Naropa University opens its doors to prospective graduate and undergraduate students from across the country and around the world at Experience Naropa – a whirlwind of activity designed to open minds, spark creativity, and begin to create the bonds of community.
 Tour campus, attend sample classes, and meet students and faculty who are changing the world for the better.
 Come for the answers to your questions, and stick around for an engaging afternoon full of lively activities and passionate people.

 Learn how mindfulness and contemplative education become a part of our students' daily lives in and out of the classroom.
 Discover if Naropa is right for you.